colinjkevans/tc-photo-dl/README.md

 Download `main.py` and set the `user =` and `password =` values

 Double-click `main.py` to run it (or run `python main.py` from cmd)

+Wait for images to download to directories under `main.py`'s location